 Jessie grew up near Paint Creek and the former Holleran apple orchard and farm in Cambria County.
-Her aunt and uncle were dairy farmers in Michigan, whose herd was contaminated in the 1970s by the flame retardant chemical PBB, which was mistakenly mixed into commercial cattle feed.
-This made her aware of the fragile, priceless and irreplaceable nature of farms, and the need for a group like PASA to promote farm sustainability and preservation by offering education, resources, community and inspiration to farmers, related ventures and consumers.
+Her aunt and uncle were dairy farmers in Michigan.
+In the 1970s their herd was contaminated by the flame-retardant chemical PBB, which was mistakenly mixed into commercial cattle feed.
+This made her aware of the fragile, priceless and irreplaceable nature of farms, and the need for a group like Pasa to promote farm sustainability and preservation by offering education, resources, community and inspiration to farmers, related ventures and consumers.

 She was the Pasa board Secretary and now serves on the Development Committee.